Made-of-Clay/adamleis/content/blog/sense/senseation-meditations.md

+---
+external: false
+draft: false
+title: Sensation: Preliminary Meditations
+description: Musings on the meaning of sensation and what senses are.
+date: 2024-05-21
+---

 # Sensation: Preliminary Meditations

 What is sensation?
 What does it mean to "sense" something?
 What components are involved?
 I plan to study this in the broadest possible sense (no pun intended) to explore the common uses and what phenomenon they try to describe; then I plan to assess how the common termonology maps to somewhat less common uses and analize how well it transfers.